Anas-Shakeel/maketree-cli/README.md

 ## Contributing

 Contributions to **Maketree** are welcome and highly appreciated.
 However, before you jump right into it, i would like you to review [Contribution Guidelines](https://github.com/anas-shakeel/maketree-cli/blob/main/CONTRIBUTING.md) to make sure you have a smooth experience contributing to **Maketree**.

-## ❕ Note:

-_`maketree` is in it's beta phase, so you may encounter some bugs.
-Please report if you do._